 The fabrication, falsification or selective reporting of information or data with the intent to mislead or deceive is not a good practice and is also unethical, as is the theft of data or research results from others.
 The results of research work should be recorded and maintained to allow for analysis and review at a later time.
 Following publication in the Skyline Business Journal, the statistical data should be retained for a reasonable period and made available upon request.
 There may be some exceptions in order to preserve privacy, to assure patent protection, or for similar reasons.

-All those researchers who have made a significant contribution should be given chance to be cited as authors in the research work.
+All those researchers who have made a significant contribution should be given a chance to be cited as authors in the research work.
 Other individuals who may have contributed to the research work can be acknowledged.
-Articles has to include a full list of the current institutional affiliations of all authors, both academic and corporate, the authors.
+Articles have to include a full list of the current institutional affiliations of all authors, both academic and corporate.

 Simultaneous research submissions of the same manuscript to different journals will not be accepted.
 The submitted article will be immediately removed without consideration.

 All authors have an obligation to inform and cooperate with journal editors to provide prompt retractions or correction of errors in published works.

 - There is a clear evidence of the findings that are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error

 - The findings have previously been published elsewhere without proper cross referencing, permission or justification (i.e. cases of redundant publication);

 - The journal will issue errata also in case:

 - A small portion of an otherwise reliable publication proves to be misleading (especially because of honest error);